This SSIR Live! program will explore:

 - Moments like scheduled strategy and planning projects, significant shifts in your internal or external operating environment, leadership transitions, and program entry or exit that can create natural opportunities to consider the possibility of merging

-- Research data and two case studies of organization that successfully seized the “moment to merge.”
+- Research data and a case study of two organizations that successfully seized the “moment to merge”

 Sometimes in our efforts to serve our organization, we can become singularly focused on our own success or survival, and lose sight of how our work fits into the bigger picture—how it is impacted by the work of others, how our programs and goals overlap or intersect with that of other groups, how we might be limited by current resources, programs, or scale, and most important, how our efforts could be accelerated and amplified by partnering or merging.